Imagine you were a well-crafted piece of content. The blog is your oyster; your content is visible to all.

 Not every post is crying out for attention; some are content with where they are.

-That is to say, you don’t need to update every piece of content.
+That is, you don’t need to update every piece of content.
 Instead, prioritising underperforming posts is a great starting point and helps you laser-focus your available resources.

 Tools like Google Search Console or site SEO plugins can help you identify which posts are falling behind.
 High impressions but low click-through rate (CTR), or declining traffic over time, can be great metrics to track to help start this process.

-Optimising posts that were once ranking but are now struggling, or those that cover evergreen topics, allows you to make the most impact, especially if these posts have been live for six months or more.
+Optimising posts that were once ranking but are now struggling, or those covering evergreen topics, can have the greatest impact, especially if these posts have been live for 6 months or more.

 Review and Update Your Keywords